automatically generated captions

 00:53:36 and the environment all of those are problems in which you're dealing with collections of things you're dealing with

 00:53:44 and the solutions for an individual part of a system are not necessarily the right solutions for the system you know so

 00:53:51 we may have to redesign with a totally set of differ different set of design rules which are the systems rules as

 00:53:57 opposed to the individual component rules.

-00:54:01 but it's going back to her begin if a compositions were set in a sort of great of building blocks that you can make
+00:54:01 but That's going back to our beginning of our conversation were you said we are a sort of grade of building blocks that you can make

 00:54:07 anything out of it but if the building blocks have the characteristic that you make something